SBUNetSys/UIWear_doc/UIWear_install.md

 *  Google apps: at http://opengapps.org/.

 ### 2) Entering Bootloader mode
-* Power off your phone
+* Power off your phone.
-* Hold the power button, volume up, volume down bottons simultaneously for around 10 seconds
+* Hold the power button, volume up, volume down bottons simultaneously for around 10 seconds.
-* After then, the phone will reboot into bootloader mode
+* After then, the phone will reboot into bootloader mode.

 ### 3) Flashing Recovery Environment